jemalbrins/docs/blurbs.rst

 Do you know how many blurbs you'll make?
 Have you come up with their slugs?
 Are you exactly where you should be in life?
 Luckily, you only need to know the answer to the first two questions.

 1. Make a new tab in the spreadsheet, call it "blurbs" because you're real creative.
 2. Make 4 new columns, called p2p_slug, title, keywords, template.
 No quotes, no caps.
 Keep it simple.
 3. Each row/entry in this tab will correspond to a blurb.
 Populate all the columns you created, lest you're wasteful and your code complains.
 	* Note: as a convention, the name in template should start with a _ (i.e. ``_introblurbtemplate.html``)

 Edit tarbell_config.py
 ----------------------

 You're close!
 Jk, this is where things can go wrong the most.

-Your current tarbell_config probably only has declarations of SPREADSHEET_KEY, EXCLUDES and S3_BUCKETS.
+Your current tarbell_config probably only has declarations of ``SPREADSHEET_KEY``, ``EXCLUDES`` and ``S3_BUCKETS``.
 It's about to have more stuff, because we'll add some functions and imports.
 On a high-level, we are going to:

 	* Loop through the blurbs' info to create and render each template
 	* Upload that template to p2p
 	* Add custom routes for each blurb so it can live in its own lovingly-crafted URL